swyxio/spark-joy/README.md

 You can also have a grey for secondary content, and lighter grey for tertiary content.

 Don't use system default/named colors, too brutal.
-Soften it a bit.
+Soften it a bit. "[Never use black](https://ianstormtaylor.com/design-tip-never-use-black/)" has been proposed as a rule, but [this is debated](https://news.ycombinator.com/item?id=24303042).

 <details>
 <summary>